jeremy-w/punch/NOTES.md

 * Add this to the TIPS file:

-    * Allow marking tasks as done so they are excluded from the punch-in task list.
-(They still need to be there for the summaries to work.)
+    * Mark tasks as done so they are excluded from the punch-in task list by removing them from your tasks file.
+The entries in times will be unaffected.

 * Add Help.license()
+* Integrate more of the README content into `punch help`.
 * Add --comment commentglob to tasks list, tasks remove, times.
     - If both name and commentglob are provided, AND the two lists.